-- Pick the Sketch tab to display the sketch related settings.

-- 4. In the Heads-UpDisplay section, turn

-OFF the Enable

-Heads-Up Display

-option as shown.

-- 5. On your own, examine the other sketch settings that are available, such as switch ON the Grid lines in the Display section.
+- 3. Pick the Sketch tab to display the sketch related settings. - 4.
+In the Heads-Up Display section, turn OFF the Enable Heads-Up Display option as shown. - 5.
+Switch on the Grid lines display - 6.
+On your own, examine the other sketch settings that are available; switch On the Grid lines in the Display section.

-- ок С

-- 6. Click OK to accept the settings.
+7. Click OK to accept the settings.